sts10/radiation/README.md

 then hit enter.

-**Step 2:** Now paste or type `gem install tzinfo` and hit enter.
+**Step 2:** Now paste or type `ruby bin/install.rb` and hit enter.
 This may take a second.

 **Step 3:** Now paste or type this into your terminal `ruby bin/runner.rb` and hit enter.
 You should be asked if you'd like to setup Radiation.
 Answer in the affirmative!

-You should be good to go!
+You should now be good to go!
 See the usage section below for how to use Radiation.

 _Note:_ By default, Radiation creates your blog at `~/public_html/blog.html`.
 If you have a file called blog.html in your public_html directory, Radiation will overwrite it.
 So if it's important to you, back it up somewhere safe!